-The simple answer to this extremely common question is "yes"; you can have more than one life insurance policy, and it's perfectly legal to do so.
-In fact, you can have as many policies as you wish, although the total amount of life insurance coverage you can afford the premiums.
+The simple answer to this common question is "yes"; you can have more than one life insurance policy.
+In fact, you can have as many policies as you wish, providing you can afford the premiums.

 The reasons people choose to take out more than one life insurance policy are numerous.
 It may be cheaper to purchase a top-up policy for your additional needs than to take out a new policy for the full level of cover now needed or amend an existing policy where the provider allows.
-As you get old your health may deteriorate making new policies more expensive.
+As you get older your health may deteriorate making new policies more expensive.

 Buying multiple policies may also enable a young person currently at the lowest pay scale of their career to start off with the essential cover, and then add subsequent policies when they can afford or need to, such as when they take out a mortgage.

-It depends on your circumstances, your needs and your existing policies.
-Life insurance is designed to protect your dependents financially in the event of your death, with term life insurance doing so for a specific period of time, and whole life insurance covering the entirety of your lifetime or as long as you pay the premiums, dependent upon the policy terms.
+It depends on your circumstances, your needs, and your existing policies.
+Life insurance is designed to protect your dependents financially in the event of your death, with level term life insurance doing so for a specific period of time, and whole life insurance covering the entirety of your lifetime or as long as you pay the premiums, dependent upon the policy terms.

 Notable milestones in life that can prompt such a rethink include:

 Some policies will allow you to increase an existing life insurance policy to accommodate a change in circumstances.
 In some cases, you may have the option to increase cover without health evidence which is an important consideration if you have poor health.

-The simple answer to this extremely common question is yes; you can have more than one life insurance policy, and it's perfectly legal...
+The simple answer to this common question is "yes"; you can have more than one life insurance policy, and it's perfectly legal...